Conditions for applying to Asia Exchange’s programs

 Studies are accredited as local study credits issued by the host university.
 The instructions on the Asia Exchange website for converting local study credits into European or American study credits are only general guidelines.
 Final accreditation is done by the student’s home university.
 Accreditation may not be given to the student if he/she has not followed the rules and instructions of the host university, if he/she has been too frequently absent from lectures or if he/she has failed to pay required fees.

 Holidays vary according to the destination country and the host university.
-No teaching is given during holidays.
+No teaching is given during the holidays.

 Absences from teaching or failure to follow the host university’s instructions do not entitle the student to a refund of the tuition fee or to a prolonged study period.